 Firstly, my investment decisions are exactly that, my own.
-I based each investment decision on my own research.
+As as UK-based investor, I based each investment decision on my own research.
 These are, by no means, investment recommendations.
 Before making any investment decision, you must do your own research and/or speak to a professional.

 Long term, my aim is to invest a portion of my savings every month.
 An important note here is that the numbers you will see in this report reflect the gains and losses of my invested capital only.
 When I invest more, for example, I would not state this as a gain in the value of my portfolio.

 Similarly, if I sell a portion of my investments, this would not be stated as a loss in the value of my portfolio.
 The numbers simply reflect the performance of the underlying investments.
 Simply put, a loss/gain does not take into account buying/selling assets.

 Vanguard Stocks and Shares ISA

 All investments are held in a stocks and shares ISA with Vanguard.
 You can contribute anything up to the limit of £20,000 for the 2018/19 tax year.
 This means, when it comes to selling any portion of my investments, any capital gain is tax free.